Integrative Pathways 43-2 Weaving Meaning

 When we walked into that incredible space, what did you both think?

 Steven: I loved that performance space – it had the “spatial semiotics” of collaboration and activity, rather than of passively listening to a lecture, but it was versatile enough to also serve as a gallery where we could post quotes, a non-linear exploratory space.
-Watching the videos we took now, after the fact, I appreciate the “wayfaring” of each prototype builder, in my module, as they moved their piece through/around the tables to the stage.
+When I watched the video of my workshop module recently, I appreciated the “wayfaring” of each prototype builder as they moved their piece through/around the tables to the stage.

 Heidi: The workshop space invited collaborative work, giving us and our participants room to move around, to gather, to make things.
 At first, it was up to us to arrange things though, and it was with a sense of possibility that we proceeded – thanks to the room we were in.
 And, yes, it contrasted so much with spaces we usually “learn” in, with rows of desks and seats that sometimes don’t even move.